 A critical part of our treatment for a muscle strain at ProActive Rehab & Sport Injury Centre includes advice on finally returning to your normal physical activity level.
 Strained muscles can easily be aggravated if too much stress is put through them at an inappropriate time.
 Returning to your normal physical activity at a graduated pace is crucial to avoiding repetitive muscle strains of the same muscle or a chronic injury.
 Advice from your physiotherapist on the acceptable level of activity at each stage of your rehabilitation process will be invaluable, and will assist you in returning to your activities as quickly but as safely as possible.

 *New research is emerging examining the use of ice in acute injury and suggests that ice may slow down the inflammatory response necessary to initiate healing.
-As the body of literature grows and practice changes we will be sure to update our recommendations.
+As the Healthy Body of literature grows and practice changes we will be sure to update our recommendations.

 The healing of a muscle strain may result in a complication, which is more common when dealing with a severe than mild strain.
 Factors that may affect the risk of developing a complication include stretching the muscle too aggressively and too early on, not having an appropriate time to heal before returning to activity, or massaging directly over the strain too aggressively.